CogentRedTester/mpv-scripts/README.md

 ## onedrive-hook
 Automatically converts a onedrive share link into a direct path which mpv can play, Windows only.

+## pause-indicator
+Prints a pause icon in the middle of the screen when mpv is paused

 ## playlist-shuffle
 shuffles the playlist and moves the current file to the start of the playlist